TeamFAPS/PS-ConsoleId-wiki/README.md

 # PS-ConsoleId-wiki
-A wiki about ConsoleId (PSID, IDPS), openPSID, PsCode, cookedPSID, hardware ID of PSP, PS3, PS Vita and PS4.
+A wiki about ConsoleId (PSID, IDPS), openPSID, PsCode, cookedPSID (hwid), hardware Info of PSP, PS3, PS Vita and PS4.

 Anyone can commit to add more information.